The New Zealand Institute

 7.4 Voting – Decision Making

 Every question submitted to a General Meeting shall be determined by a majority vote of Fellows.
-Only Fellows who are not otherwise disqualified from voting by the Rules and Code of Professional Conduct may vote at a General Meeting.
+Only Fellows who are not otherwise disqualified from voting by the Rules may vote at a General Meeting.

 7.4.2 The acceptance or rejection of votes at any meeting by the Chairperson shall be conclusive for the purposes of the decision of the matter in respect of which the votes are tendered, provided that the Chairperson may review his or her decision at the same meeting, if any error is pointed out to him or her.